armory/docs/content/en/docs/spinnaker-install-admin-guides/dynamic-accounts.md

                   token: <YOUR VAULT ACCESS TOKEN>
 ```

-Then run the following to deploy the changes:
+Then, run the following command to deploy the changes:

 ```bash
 kubectl -n spinnaker apply -f spinnakerservice.yml